OSAGE NATION HEAD START

 - Strong curriculum base

-- School readiness guidelines
+- Follow school readiness guidelines

 - Follow head start standards, early childhood best practices and state school standards

-- Provide Osage language and culture
+- Provide and promote Osage language and culture

 - Encourage family and community engagement